ray-x/nvim/README.md

   This was the last Dein/Packer dual supports version I have (init.vim has a flag to choose).
   ATM, minium support for vim.
 Most plugins only works under neovim 0.5.1+.

-  I followed Raphael(a.k.a glepnir) https://github.com/glepnir/nvim dotfiles.
-He provides a great wrapper for Packer.
-I have an `overwrite` folder which will override the settings.
+  I followed Raphael(a.k.a glepnir) https://github.com/glepnir/nvim dotfiles when I start this repo.
+He provides a great wrapper for
+  Packer.
+There is a `overwrite` folder which will override the settings.
 Also, lots of changes in modules/plugins. setup
   A.T.M. nvim-compe/cmp as a completion engine with LSP, LSP saga. vim-multi-cursor, clap/telescope. treesitter, lazy load vim-go.
 So, other than module folder, I could copy/paste everything else from glepnir's configure file,